ue4plugins/VlcMedia/README.md

 This also means that this plug-in cannot work on platforms that do not support dynamically linked libraries (i.e. iOS, HTML5) or do not currently implement support for it (i.e. Android, XboxOne).

+Epic is in the process of adding plug-in support to monolithic builds, but there is no ETA yet.
+Once this is supported, you will be able to distribute monolithic game and server builds with VlcMedia, provided that the libvlc libraries and plug-ins remain as separate DLLs.

 ## Prerequisites